robertorcosta/azure-docs.pt-br/articles/iot-central/quick-create-pnp-device-pnp.md

     npm i -g dps-keygen
     ```

-### <a name="install-azure-iot-device-workbench"></a>Instalar o Azure IoT Device Workbench
+### <a name="install-azure-iot-tools"></a>Instalar as Ferramentas do Azure IoT

-Use as seguintes etapas para instalar a extensão Azure IoT Device Workbench no VS Code:
+Use as seguintes etapas para instalar o pacote de extensão Azure IoT Tools no VS Code:

 1. No VS Code, selecione a guia **Extensões**.
-1. Pesquise **Azure IoT Device Workbench**.
+1. Pesquise por **Azure IoT Tools**.
 1. Selecione **Instalar**.

 ## <a name="prepare-the-development-environment"></a>Preparar o ambiente de desenvolvimento